YangPiCui/3DPrinterCalibrationAndTuning/DoogellVega/README.md

 > Print Accelaration = 250 mm/s^2;
 > Print Jerk = 0.001 mm/s; //print head's max speed at which it can change direction

 The Cura settings alone don't affect printer acceleration.
 Put these values in the Start G-code using the commands M201, M202, and M566.
-See [The Printer's Start and End G-codes in Cura](StartAndEndG-code.txt) for the tuned values.
+See "StartAndEndG-code.txt" for the tuned values.